jimburton/scrabble/chapters/Chapter2.md

 Each lens comes with two main functions: `view`, which gives the value of the field, and `over`, which modifies its value.
 Rather than using these functions by name we normally use one of the lens operators.
-If we define lenses for `Player` and `Game` and use one of the standard lens librarys, we can rewrite the the code above like this:
+If we define lenses for `Player` and `Game` with the same names as the fields and use one of the standard lens librarys, we can rewrite the the code above like this:

 ```
 > let g' = g & player1 . score %~ (+10)